th2-net/th2-docs/content/common/infrastructure/infra-components/_index.md

 ## Data transformation

-The table below depicts information on dependencies between th2 elements from **infra-schema** that become clusters in Kubernetes or RabbitMQ.
+The table below provides the mapping between the elements of a th2 **infra-schema**  and corresponding entities of a deployed Kubernetes cluster. in Kubernetes or RabbitMQ.

 | **th2-infra-schema** repository                                                       | Kubernetes cluster                                                             |